TheGrayFrost/smartKT/PROJDESC.md

 		- figures out which .c files are used to generate which .o
 		- figures out which .o files are combined to generate which .a/.so
 		- pickles the collected information into dependencies.p (explained later)
+	B. ast2xml.cc:
+		- takes in A.ast (clang generated syntax tree file)
+		- extracts the relevant static information contained in it in XML format into A_clang.xml
+		- collects the funtion call node locations into A.calls.temp
+	C. calls.cc:
+		- takes in A.calls.temp
+		- adds corresponding the source call exressions to each call node
+		- generates A.calls.tokens
+	D. funcs.py:
+		- takes in A_clang.xml
+		- generates A.funcargs containing function signatures for all functions declared in the TU
-	B. dwxml.py: takes the debug info in the .o, converts information into XML (depends on [pyelftools](https://github.com/eliben/pyelftools))
+	E. dwxml.py: takes the debug info in the .o, converts information into XML (depends on [pyelftools](https://github.com/eliben/pyelftools))
-	C. ddx.py:
+	F. ddx.py:
 		- takes in A_dd.xml and A_clang.xml
 		- takes in an argument (OFFSET or ADDRESS)
 		- if argument is OFFSET, it links all the local variables
 		- if argument is ADDRESS, it links all the static storage variables
 		- generates corresponding A.offset or A.address based on the flag
 		- generates A_comb.xml with offsets/addresses patched in
+		- can also link multiple external declarations across source files to the one true definition
+	G. uniquify.py:
+		- performs header deduplication: a header can be included in multiple files. the multiple copies of nodes from such headers are uniquified.
+		- creates final_idmap.p
+		- corrects the files containing node ids of the deleted duplicate nodes using final_idmap

 3. examine.py: takes the runs_info.json
 	- creates the folder outputs/projectname/exe_exename